pingnak/videowebscript/README.md

 Maybe you just need to knock together a simple, snappy web site to play your home movies?

-All these scripts do are iterate through folders and build a web page interface for the media, with a table of contents.
+All these scripts do, is iterate through folders and build a web page interface for the media, with a table of contents.
 It can be browsed and played by a web browser that supports the relevant HTML5 features, either locally, on a hard disk, or served by a web server built into NAS or on your computer, over your LAN.

 This provides a consistent, portable user interface for that content on practically any computer you open it with, given an HTML5 compatible-enough browser.